Robert Ryan: Return to acting

 When Ryan was discharged from the Marine Corps, he returned to RKO.
 They immediately cast Ryan in the Randolph Scott western, Trail Street (1947), which was very popular.
 However, his next film made with Joan Bennett, The Woman on the Beach (1947) directed by Jean Renoir, lost money.

-Ryan's breakthrough role was as an anti-Semitic killer in the Dmytryk directed film noir Crossfire (1947), co-starring Robert Young, Robert Mitchum, and Gloria Grahame.
-Based on Brooks' novel, the film was highly successful at the box office, and received several Academy Award nominations including a Best Supporting Actor for Ryan's performance.
+Ryan's breakthrough role was as an anti-Semitic killer in the Dmytryk-directed film noir Crossfire (1947), co-starring Robert Young, Robert Mitchum, and Gloria Grahame.
+The film was based on Richard Brooks's novel The Brick Foxhole, which reflected the tensions of barracks life during the war—something familiar to both Brooks and Ryan from their Pendleton experience.
+Crossfire was highly successful at the box office and received several Academy Award nominations including a Best Supporting Actor for Ryan's performance.

-Ryan co-starred with Merle Oberon in Berlin Express (1948) for director Jacques Tourneur; it was the first movie made in Germany after the end of the second world war.
+Ryan co-starred with Merle Oberon in Berlin Express (1948) for director Jacques Tourneur.
 He was reunited with Scott in Return of the Bad Men (1948), and with O'Brien in The Boy with Green Hair (1948).
 The latter film was directed by Joseph Losey and produced by Dore Schary, who was head of production at RKO.

 MGM borrowed him to make Act of Violence (1948) for Fred Zinnemann.
 He stayed at that studio to make Caught (1949) for Max Ophuls with James Mason.

 Back at RKO, Ryan had one of his best roles in The Set-Up (1949), directed by Robert Wise, as an over-the-hill boxer who is brutally punished for refusing to take a dive.
 The Set-Up was a favorite of Ryan's.
 He was top billed in The Woman on Pier 13 (1949), an anti-communist melodrama directed by Robert Stevenson, that was made at the prompting of RKO's new owner, Howard Hughes.

 Ryan next appeared in several film noirs: The Secret Fury (1950) with Claudette Colbert directed by Mel Ferrer, and Born to Be Bad (1950) directed by Nicholas Ray.
 In 1950, the studio bought The Miami Story as a vehicle for him.

 He then made the Western Best of the Badmen (1951), and costarred with John Wayne in Flying Leathernecks (1951), a World War II film directed by Ray.
 It was announced he was working on an original film story called The Alpine Slide about avalanches, but no film resulted.

 In 1951, Ryan was reunited with Crossfire costar Robert Mitchum in The Racket, directed by John Cromwell; that same year, Ray again directed him in a film noir, On Dangerous Ground, with Ida Lupino.
 Ryan then made the film adaptation of Clash by Night (1952) with Barbara Stanwyck and Marilyn Monroe under Fritz Lang's direction.
 According to film critic David Thomson, "at RKO Ryan created the character of a modern neurotic such as the American screen had not dreamed of before."

 His last film at RKO for a number of years was Beware, My Lovely (1952) with Lupino, made for her production company.